-Competency 7: Assess Individuals, Families, Groups, Organizations, a nd Comn nunities Social workers understand that assessment is an ongoing component of the work practice with, and on behalf of, diverse individuals, families, groups, workers understand theories of human behavior and the social environment knowledge in the assessment of diverse clients and constituencies, including and communities.
-Social workers understand methods of assessment with depractice effectiveness.
-Social workers recognize the implications of the large and value the importance of inter-professional collaboration in this procest personal experiences and affective reactions may affect their assessment as organiza at, and cri gindividu iverse cli ger practi s.
-Social tions, and tically evo als, famil ents and ce conte workers l commur aluate and lies, grou constitu ext in the d understa nities.
-So l apply thi ps, orga encies to assessmen ocial is mizations, advance nt process Instructions: For each category, mark the number which best reflects the stud ent's leve el of achi evement • Behavior 1 2 3 4 5 7.1 Collect and organize data, and apply critical thinking to interpret information from clients and constituencies 7.2 Apply knowledge of human behavior and the social environment and other multi- disciplinary frameworks in analysis of assessment data from clients and constituencies 7.3 Develop mutually agreed-on intervention goals and objectives based on the critical assessment of strengths, needs, and challenges within clients and constituencies research knowledge, and values and preferences of clients and constituencies
+Social workers understand that assessment is an ongoing component of the work practice with, and on behalf of, diverse individuals, families, groups, workers understand theories of human behavior and the social environmen knowledge in the assessment of diverse clients and constituencies, including and communities.
+Social workers understand methods of assessment with dipractice effectiveness.
+Social workers recognize the implications of the larg and value the importance of inter-professional collaboration in this process personal experiences and affective reactions may affect their assessment and organiza at, and cri g individu liverse cli ger practi s.
+Social tions, and tically eve als, famil ents and ice conte workers d commuraluate and lies, group constituext in the cundersta nities.
+So l apply thi ps, orga encies to assessmen ocial is inizations, advance nt process Instructions: For each category, mark the number which best reflects the stud ent's lev el of achi ievement • Behavior 1 2 3 4 5 7.1 Collect and organize data, and apply critical thinking to interpret information from clients and constituencies 7.2 Apply knowledge of human behavior and the social environment and other multi- disciplinary frameworks in analysis of assessment data from clients and П multi- disciplinary frameworks in analysis of assessment data from clients and constituencies 7.3 Develop mutually agreed-on intervention goals and objectives based on the critical assessment of strengths, needs, and challenges within clients and constituencies